Ahhh gravy. GRAVY IS THE BEST.

 - Preheat oven to 425 if you aren’t using the veggies from post-turkey roasting…

 - Pour the can of beef stock into the roasting pan that held the veggies.
 Scrape up any bits on the bottom and mix it around.
 I like to heat this over the stove for a bit too, but you don’t have to since the pan will still be hot.
+And if you didn’t use a roasting pan, you can just keep the stock warm in a pot over the stove.

 - Add the flour and 2 tbsp butter to the veggies to make a roux of sorts.
 This is your main thickening agent for the gravy.